Amazon Sets Rules for Its New Low-Cost Store

 With no opportunity to build brands and no advantages over sellers in China, the new marketplace is not for U.S. sellers, even if Amazon doesn’t explicitly exclude them.

 Before Temu and Shein, Amazon had been the channel for buying from China for a decade — even if it took the company until 2024 to admit its “significant” reliance on Chinese sellers.
 However, it optimized for fast delivery, hiding the disadvantage of slow supply chain speed using FBA but losing the pricing advantage.
-That worked incredibly well, but once Temu and Shein showed up, it was clear that some goods at some price points don’t need fast delivery — shoppers will happily wait to spend less.
+That worked incredibly well, but once Temu and Shein showed up, it was clear that some goods at some price points don’t need fast delivery — shoppers would happily wait to spend less.

 Share it: